plasne/high-throughput-service-bus/README.md

 95.000%: 1907 written, 1571 ms avg latency (1008 - 2590)
 90.000%: 1807 written, 1530 ms avg latency (1008 - 2051)
 ```

+## Notification Hub

+Notification Hub offers the same .setAgent() function and this fix works for it as well.